Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

 This doesn’t mean that looking at and copying other images isn’t a good place to start.
 It will act as training until you find your own feet.

-Through apps, you can edit, add filters and post your images, all in one tiny package.
+Through apps, you can edit, add filters and post your images.
+All in one tiny package.

 One tip we can offer you here is to focus on the details.
-An iPhone allows you to get closer to a subject, locating those easy to miss wrinkles newborns have.
+An iPhone allows you to get closer to a subject, locating those easy to miss wrinkles newborns have

 Read here on other ways you can use your smartphone to capture amazing images.